panel-attack/panel-game/docs/Understanding the Codebase.md

 - NONE, if garbage is not sent anywhere, nor is any received
 - VERSUS, if garbage is sent to another stack and received from another stack
 - SELF, if garbage is sent to yourself
+- ATTACK_ENGINE, if garbage is sent by an attack engine

 #### Game Win Conditions
 These define a set of zero or more conditions that cause a `Stack` to stop running as soon as one is met.